kentrasecurity/kentra/docs/README.md

-# KTtack Documentation Index
+# Kentra Documentation Index

-Welcome to the KTtack documentation.
-This directory contains comprehensive guides for installing, using, and understanding the KTtack Kubernetes Operator.
+Welcome to the Kentra documentation.
+This directory contains comprehensive guides for installing, using, and understanding the Kentra Kubernetes Operator.

 ## Quick Navigation

 ### For First-Time Users
-Start here if you're new to KTtack:
+Start here if you're new to Kentra:

 1. **[Getting Started](./GETTING_STARTED.md)** (5 minutes)
    - Create your first security test